 One of our main events for the trip to Jamaica was the health screenings for the Montego Bay community around the Montego Bay New Testament Church of God.
 We arrived bright and early at 8 am and began setting up in preparation for clients at 8:30.

 Upon entry, patients were first greeted by a group of team members and given a green card to write their different number values on.
 They were then escorted to our blood glucose station to begin their circuit followed by BMI calculation, blood pressure testing, and health counseling at the end where the values on the patient’s green cards were analyzed and educated on where fitting.
+We used some additional resources to communicate patient complexity and paint a picture of the whole patient.

 At the last stop, patients had the opportunity to choose a pair of reading glasses if needed and grab a pair of sunglasses.
 Upon their exit, those screened received gift bags including shampoo, bar soap, toothbrush and toothpaste, condoms, pedometers, and lip balm.
 We screened a total of 49 people.
 Success.